 Continuation of skills development in understanding, speaking, reading, and writing Portuguese with emphasis on the use of functional, communicative language.
 Prerequisite: POR 1010 or consent of the instructor.
 Laboratory work required.
+(Global Learning Opportunity course)

 POR 1040.
 Intermediate Portuguese I (3).F.